 As part of the digital transformation journey, it is imperative to focus on improved customer engagement models, innovations, automation (like 0 touch and state through processing) and improved decision making by leveraging data, but the scope should not only be restricted to digital front ends alone, instead should also be towards building an efficient and nimbler IT ecosystem/architecture from the backend up to the system of engagement layer.

-The right level of abstraction from core legacy system by the use of microservices based architecture, domain driven design principles and an agile operating model supported by a data centric architecture is the recipe to get nimbler and flexible.
+The right level of abstraction from core legacy system by the use of microservices based architecture, domain driven design principles and an agile operating model is the recipe to get nimbler and flexible.

 But when it comes to the core insurance systems or system of record